 Line and bar graphs.
 Lines in graphs should be bold enough to be easily read after reduction, as should all symbols used in the figure.
 Data points are best marked with the following symbols, again assuring that they will be readily distinguishable after reduction: .
 In the figure legend, please use words rather than the symbols; e.g., "black circles = group 1; white squares = group 2; black bars = blood glucose; white bars = C-peptide."
 Bars should be black or white only, unless more than two datasets are being presented; additional bars should be drawn with clear bold hatch marks or stripes, not shades of gray.

-Line or bar graphs or flow charts with text should be created in black and white, not shades of gray, which are difficult to reproduce in even tones.
+Line or bar graphs and flow charts should be created in black and white (if more than two datasets, multiple bars can be drawn with clear, bold hatch marks or stripes) or color (see color printing fees), not shades of gray, which are difficult to reproduce in even tones.

 Formatting digital figures files for print and online reproduction.
 To meet ADA’s quality standards for publication, it is important to submit digital art that conforms to the appropriate resolution, size, color mode, and file format.
 Doing so will help to avoid delays in publication and maximize the quality of images, both online and in print.
 Please refer to ADA's Digital Art Guidelines when preparing your files.
 If you are unable to provide files that meet the specifications outlined in the Guidelines, you may submit your original source files (files from the program in which they were originally created).